When Someone You Love Is Hurting Themselves

 ❌ Don't Panic or Overreact

 A visible emotional meltdown on your part may cause the person to shut down, feel guilty for telling you, or hide their behavior more carefully.
-Take a breath before responding.
+Take a moment to ground yourself before responding.

 ❌ Don't Issue Ultimatums